Skip to main content

 MacroDescriptionExamples

 {num:START:END}The macro iterates through numbers in the specified range.
-Instead of START, specify the beginning of the interval, instead of END - the end.
+Instead of START, the beginning of the interval is specified, instead of END - the end.
 Fractional numbers are supported.{num:1:1000} - substitution of all numbers from 1 to 1000 (1, 2, 3 ..., 999, 1000)

-{num:START:END:STEP}The macro iterates through numbers in the specified range with the specified step.
-Instead of START, specify the beginning of the interval, instead of END - the end, instead of STEP - the step.
+{num:START:END:STEP}The macro iterates through numbers in the specified range with a specified step.
+Instead of START, the beginning of the interval is specified, instead of END - the end, instead of STEP - the step.
 Fractional numbers are supported.{num:0:1000:10} - substitution of all numbers from 0 to 1000 with a step of 10 (0, 10, 20 ..., 990, 1000)

 {num:END:START}The macro iterates through numbers in the specified range in reverse order.
-Instead of END, specify the end of the interval, START specifies the beginning of the interval.
-Fractional numbers are supported.{num:1000:1} - substitution of all numbers from 1000 to 1 (1000,999, 998, ..., 2, 1)
+Instead of END - the end of the interval is specified, START indicates the beginning of the interval.
+Fractional numbers are supported.{num:1000:1} - substitution of all numbers from 1000 to 1 (1000, 999, 998, ..., 2, 1)

-⏩ Video: Substitution macroses
+⏩ Video: Substitution macros

 This video covers:

-• the {num} macro on examples of page navigation and coordinate iteration in a Google Maps scraper
+• the {num} macro in examples of page-by-page crawling and coordinate iteration in the Maps::GoogleMaps::Google parser

-Combining substitution macroses
+Combining substitution macros

 $query site:{subs:zones} {az:aa:zz}